 Local Authorities are required to publish details of the value of social housing stock that is held in their Housing Revenue Account.

-The data must be published by postal sector and classified within pre-determined valuation bands and include valuations for the dwellings using both Exiting Use Value for Social Housing (EUV-SH) and Market Value (MV).
+The data must be published by postal sector and classified within pre-determined valuation bands and include valuations for the dwellings using both Existing Use Value for Social Housing (EUV-SH) and Market Value (MV).

 The data is required to be published annually as at 1st April and must be based on the Authority's most up to date valuations.